 capture devices which they may encounter in the real world.

-Medicor representatives were on site when UMKC went live at the beginning of the Spring semester of 2006 with
+Medicor representatives were on site when UMKC went live with

 MiPACS as their digital imaging system in over 300 operatories.
 The transition was a smooth one, and students